tinyvision-ai-inc/UPduino-v3.0/docs/source/tutorials/fpga_sram_programming.rst

 How to program the FPGA CRAM?
 ====

-The FPGA on the UPduino can be programmed by either programming the flash and letting the FPGA reconfigure itself after a reset (default) or else, program the FPGA under direct control of the FTDI part (CRAM programming).
+The FPGA on the UPduino can be programmed by either programming the flash and letting the FPGA reconfigure itself after a reset (default) or by programing the FPGA under direct control of the FTDI part (CRAM programming).

 The CRAM in the FPGA is volatile and so will not survive a power down.
-However, the programming is extremely fast (65ms) ass compared to programming the Flash followed by a reset (>30 seconds).
+However, the programming is extremely fast (65ms) as compared to programming the Flash followed by a reset (>30 seconds).
 In applications where the FPGA may need to be reconfigured quickly and often such as under control of a processor, it makes sense to use the CRAM mode.

 CRAM Programming Mode
 ----